Aiknn/sfg-pet-clinic/README.md

 # Pet Clinic Project

 ### Creating The Project

-* create repo on GitHub (add gitignore file Java)
-* copy the GitHub link
+* create repo on GitHub (add gitignore file Java) and copy the GitHub link
-* go terminal and cd to projects workplace (don't cd to folder created by cloning, just make names the same)
+* go terminal and cd to projects workplace
-* git clone link from GitHub
+* terminal - git clone link from GitHub
 * go IDE - new project - Spring Initializer - new project
-* change folder to the one we created while cloning
+* change folder to the one we created while cloning (don't cd to folder created by cloning, just make names the same)
 * choose JAR + check java version
 * select dependencies:
     * Spring Boot devTools